bhattharishbvp/kafka/README.md

 Now it's time to scale it, easy peasy.
 Add new nodes, scale horizontally. voila, that's it!

-New imporved design is

 New improved design is

 ![](https://github.com/bhattharishbvp/kafka/blob/main/payment_processor_microservice_scaling.png)

 Yay, we have done the scaling and everything was working fine.
-Got an appraisal as well.
 Life was cool until one day.

 # All of our payment processors are down

 Today we have an outage and all of our servers are down.
-All of our payments clients are impacted.
+All of our payment's clients are impacted.
 None of the clients is able to make the payment.
 All payments fall flat on the ground.
 Worst of all, we have no clue about the failed payment.

 Everyone is cursing the application designer.
 It was presented before the team and got approvals.
-C'mon, you gave an appraisal for this design:)

 It's time to take a step back and think about what was wrong and how to avoid such technical issues in future.